algorhythmicdev/AlgoWeb/README.md

     Our Mission
   </h3>
   <p class="font-inter text-neutral-800 dark:text-neutral-200">
-    AlgoRhythmics exists to unlock the creative potential in every organization through AI tools and consulting that blend logic and imagination:contentReference[oaicite:28]{index=28}.
+    AlgoRhythmics exists to unlock the creative potential in every organization through AI tools and consulting that blend logic and imagination.
   </p>
 </div>